JustCoding56/simple-javascript-calculator/README.md

-Hello, hope you're fine.
 This is a simple calculator developed using js, css and html.